 How Much Does South Carolina Health Insurance Cost?

 Obamacare plans come in bronze, silver, gold, and platinum.
-The metal levels indicate how much covered costs insurers pay (bronze the least, platinum the most).
-For 2020, no South Carolina health insurance carrier offers platinum plans, which have the highest monthly premiums.5 Premiums for bronze ones usually cost the least.
+The metal levels indicate how much of covered costs insurers pay (bronze the least, platinum the most).

 Can I Get Obamacare Subsidies in South Carolina?

 The majority of South Carolinians (93%) who enrolled in 2020 Marketplace coverage received subsidies from the federal government.6 Subsidies, or premium tax credits, are based on your income and household size.
-You typically qualify if your income in 2020 is between $12,760 and $51,040, which is 100% to 400% of the federal poverty level (FPL).
+You typically qualify if you do not already have access to a qualified plan through your employer or your spouse’s employer and if your modified adjusted gross income is between $12,760 and $51,040, which is 100% to 400% of the federal poverty level (FPL) for 2020.

 Here are some examples of how much you could save with subsidies: